 These days, nearly everything in your bag has a rechargeable battery -- your phone, tablet, wireless headphones and laptop probably being your main priorities.
 But even if you're carrying four or more devices around, you don't need a separate wall charger or outlet for each one.
 That's because you can charge nearly everything -- including newer laptops -- through a one-size-fits-all charging technology: USB-C Power delivery, or USB-C PD.

 OK, that's a bit of an exaggeration -- but not much.
-The fact is, if you're packing the right kind of charging cable (or dongles), and your laptop was released in the past couple of years, you'll be in very good shape.
+The fact of the matter is that if you're packing the right kind of charging cable (or dongles), and your laptop was released in the past couple of years, you'll be in very good shape.
 The key, of course, is getting one of the latest and greatest USB-C PD chargers.
 Thankfully, I've spent the past few weeks testing some of them, and I've found some go-to choices for charging on the go.

+This list goes way beyond a simple phone charger.
 A few commonalities to the models we focused on: Most of these use a new material called Gallium Nitride (or GaN) that enables high-power adapters to be made in much smaller sizes.
 As a result, these adapters generally deliver 60 watts of power or better, putting them in the same ballpark as the 65W chargers that many laptops ship with.
-(That also blows away the puny 5W charger that is still default pack-in for the iPhone 11 and earlier models, though the iPhone 11 Pro models ship with an 18W USB-C model.)
+(That also blows away the puny 5W charger that still defaults pack-in for the iPhone 11 and earlier models, though the iPhone 11 Pro models ship with an 18W USB-C model.)

 All of the products below have been independently chosen and tested by CNET editors.
 Note that CNET may get a share of the revenue if you buy anything featured on our site.

-If you want ultimate portability, this model delivers the same power as the version above in an even smaller package: It'll fully juice up a laptop or anything else in your bag.
-The only drawback is that it loses the extra USB-A port.
+If you want ultimate portability, this model delivers the same power and fast charging abilities as the version above in an even smaller package: It'll fully juice up a laptop or anything else in your bag.
+The only drawback is that it loses the extra USB-A port, so it can't charge multiple devices at once.
 It was previously selling for closer to $50, but now it's about $40.
-(The white one costs a couple bucks more.)
+(The white one costs a couple of bucks more.)